Bottineau, Minneapolis

-Bottineau is a neighborhood in the Northeast community in Minneapolis.
+Bottineau is a neighborhood in the Northeast community of Minneapolis.
+It is one of ten neighborhoods in Ward 1 of Minneapolis, currently represented by Council President Elliott Payne.

 Location and characteristics

 Bottineau's boundaries are Lowry Avenue NE to the north, University Avenue NE to the east, 16th and 17th Avenues NE to the south, and the Mississippi River to the west.
 The neighborhood is named for its founder, Minnesota frontiersman Pierre Bottineau, who purchased land in the area in 1845.

 The neighborhood's location along the Mississippi River made it an ideal site for industry including grain mills, lumber mills and breweries.
 During the late 1800s and early 1900s the neighborhood became more residential (aided by an expansion of the city's streetcar system up 2nd Street NE).
 Bottineau suffered somewhat during the white flight of the 1950s and 1960s as many of the neighborhood's small businesses closed and single family homes were converted into multiple unit rental properties.
 Beginning in the 1980s, artists began to move to the neighborhood and converted formerly industrial spaces into studios.
 Today the neighborhood is a mixture of housing, studios/offices, and small businesses and is considered part of the Northeast Minneapolis Arts District.